Newlywed Police Officers Cut Date Night Short To Stop Armed Robber At Restaurant

 In a confrontation caught on video, the couple quickly decided to end their date night and take on the robber.
 They then chased him out of the restaurant.

 Detective Chase McKeown and Officer Nicole McKeown work for the police department in Elizabethtown, some 40 miles south of Louisville.
 Around 10 p.m.
-Saturday night, they were sitting in a booth at Raising Cane's Chicken Fingers at the Mid City Mall when they noticed a masked man enter.
+Saturday, they were sitting in a booth at Raising Cane's Chicken Fingers at the Mid City Mall when they noticed a masked man enter.
 At first, they thought he might be sick or worried about getting the flu.
 But then the cashier raised her arms.

 "I saw her hands go up like this and I'm like, 'Is he doing what I think he's doing?' " Nicole McKeown said at a news conference Tuesday, describing how she and her husband watched the scene play out.
 "And he's like, 'Yeah.' "